Daniel-iel/Spinner/docs/docs/advanced-features.md

 ## GetObjectMapper Property

 The `GetObjectMapper` property allows you to retrieve the `ObjectMapperAttribute` configuration of your mapped type at runtime.
-This is useful for inspecting the configuration or validating the mapping setup.
+This property returns `null` if no `ObjectMapperAttribute` is defined on the type.

 ```csharp
 [ObjectMapper(length: 50)]